BhanuprakashThota/angular-workshop-team5/README.md

 Every Angular application has at least one component, the root component that connects a component hierarchy with the page document object model (DOM).
 Each component defines a class that contains application data and logic, and is associated with an HTML template that defines a view to be displayed in a target environment.

 The @Component() decorator identifies the class immediately below it as a component, and provides the template and related component-specific metadata.A template combines HTML with Angular markup that can modify HTML elements before they are displayed.
 Template directives provide program logic, and binding markup connects your application data and the DOM.

+@Component({
+  selector:    'app-hero-list',
+  templateUrl: './hero-list.component.html',
+  providers:  [ HeroService ]
+})
+export class HeroListComponent implements OnInit {
+/* . . . */
+}

 There are two types of data binding:

 Event binding lets your app respond to user input in the target environment by updating your application data.
 Property binding lets you interpolate values that are computed from your application data into the HTML.